-We've made placing an advert to recruit Agents really easy - just fill in the simple form below and we'll generate an eye catching advert and get your recruitment program underway.
+We've made placing an advert to recruit Agents really easy - just Login or Register below then fill in the simple form and we'll generate an eye catching advert and get your recruitment program underway.

 After you've approved the copy we'll set the advert live and alert our Agent contacts to your great opportunity - Simple!Login or Register To Place An Advert

 Whether you're new to the market or well-established in your industry, it pays to have a sales agent.
 These professional and experienced individuals are well-versed in the field of sales; they know what it takes to pitch your product or service, persuade potential customers that it's exactly what they need, and win you new business.

 With many sales agents already out there working with a variety of businesses, you're bound to find an expert that's experienced in marketing products and services that are similar to your own.
 Not only that, they could already have strong relationships within your target audience, so much of the hard work is already done for you.